hyurl/sfn/docs/v06x/en-US/mixins-aop.md

 handler from the hook interface, and take advantage of the hot-reloading feature to automatically apply any changes.
-By doing this, you're able to write highly extendable software by just building a hook system that covers all the entries of your program life cycle.
+By doing this, you're able to write highly extendable software by just building a hook system that covers all the entries of your program's life cycle.